-Do you want to create a purpose-driven organization where employees can really make a difference?
 Damian McAlonan, a thought leader in employee engagement, explains what employee engagement really is and how organizations can implement it to make a lasting positive difference.

 In the part-two segment of our interview, Damian explores the role of management in employee engagement.
 Here are Damian’s insights into the role of corporate communications and employee engagement.

 What is employee engagement?